 Despite the mixed emotions, visiting Amish Country was one of the highlights of my year, and I would encourage anyone curious about the Amish to make a visit.
 Berlin is a wonderful community, as are many of the surrounding little towns.
 Do some research, figure out what kinds of experiences you want to have, and schedule your visit!

-Have you ever visited Amish Country?
+Have you ever had an authentic Amish experience?